Preliminary Fixes

 Step 2: Click on your mouse.
 If your mouse doesn’t show up, it’s not connected to the computer.
 Pair it with the computer first.

-Step 1: Go to Settings, followed by Network & internet.
-Select Wi-Fi.
+Step 1: Go to Settings, followed by Network & internet and select Wi-Fi.

 Step 2: Click on your Wi-Fi network.